 - What Should I do if Someone is Using My Identity?: Eight steps on what to do after discovering identity theft are listed on this page.

 - Immediate Steps to Repair Identity Theft: Federal Trade Commission consumer information on what steps people should take to as soon as they discover they've become a victim of identity theft.
 The page is divided into two categories: immediate steps and monitor your progress.

-- Take Steps to Reduce Your Risk of Becoming a Victim of Identity Theft: A list of thirteen ways to reduce the risk of having one's identity stolen are listed on this page.
+- Take Steps to Reduce Your Risk of Becoming a Victim of Identity Theft: A list of four ways to reduce the risk of having one's identity stolen are listed on this page.